chenxiaolong/Custota/README.md

 ### HTTPS

+Custota respects Android's user trust store, but `update_engine` does not.
+In fact, it doesn't even use the normal system trust store and instead, has its own at `/system/etc/security/cacerts_google`.
+This limited trust store only contains a few CA certificates, notably excluding Let's Encrypt.

+Custota's module will automatically override `update_engine`'s trust store to match the normal system trust store _and_ user trust store.

+To use a self-signed certificate or a custom CA certificate:

-Custota respects Android's user trust store.
-Self-signed certificates can be used once they are imported into the trust store from Android's Settings app.
+1. Import the certificate into the user trust store in Android's Settings app.

+2. Flash (or reflash) Custota.

+If the CA certificate ever needs to be updated again, just repeat these steps.

 ## Custom verification key